Supreme Court sides with Facebook in class-action dispute over robo-texts

 Facebook had argued that the 9th Circuit’s definition could have imposed massive damage awards for minor inconveniences.

 The case is Facebook v.
-Duiguid.
+Duguid.

 A costly water dispute